 Q6.
 Can I do a trip to Ladakh in 4-5 days?

-If you want to make a trip to Leh – Ladakh in 4-5 days, then the only option is to fly into Leh and fly out from Leh.
-In the first two days, you will need for acclimatization to combat AMS.
-Once your body is acclimatized,
+If you want to make a trip to Leh Ladakh in 4-5 days, then the only option is to fly into Leh and fly out from Leh.
+In the first two days, you will need time for acclimatization to combat AMS.
+Once your body is acclimatized:

-1. if you are making Ladakh trip in 4 days, then, do a day trip to Nubra Valley on the third day and then do a day trip to Pangong Tso on the fourth day.
+- If you are making a Ladakh trip in 4 days, then do a day trip to Nubra Valley on the third day and a day trip to Pangong Tso on the fourth day.

-2. if you are making Ladakh trip in 5 days, then, use the last three days to do a three day trip to Nubra Valley and Pangong Tso by using the direct route from Nubra Valley to Pangong Tso via Shyok village or Wari La routes.
+- If you are making a Ladakh trip in 5 days, then use the last three days to do a three-day trip to Nubra Valley and Pangong Tso by using the direct route from Nubra Valley to Pangong Tso via Shyok village.

 Q7.
 Is it possible to do Leh Ladakh trip in 2-3 days?

-The short answer to the question in “Yes.”
-However, does it makes sense to make a 2-3 day trip to Ladakh, well, kinda “No.” You need at least 7-8 days for making a road trip to Leh Ladakh, and in that as well you will touch Leh and come back home without visiting any sightseeing places in Ladakh.
+The short answer to the question is “Yes.”
+However, does it make sense to make a 2-3 day trip to Ladakh?
+Well, kinda “No.” You need at least 7-8 days for making a road trip to Leh Ladakh, and in that as well you will touch Leh and come back home without visiting any sightseeing places in Ladakh.

 So, if you want to make a trip to Ladakh in 2-3 days, the only option is to fly into Leh.
-But, then as per acclimatization recommendation, you need at least 36 hrs of acclimatization.
+But then, as per acclimatization recommendations, you need at least 36 hrs of rest after landing.

-Hence, for the first two days, you will be restricted to Leh only after you fly into Leh.
+Hence, for the first two days, you will be restricted to Leh only after you fly in.
 Then, on Day 3, if planning a three day trip to Ladakh, you can either make a day trip to Nubra Valley or make a day trip to Pangong Tso.

 Q8.
 Should I go to Ladakh from Srinagar Leh Highway or Manali Leh Highway?

-I will suggest you should always try to plan the trip to Ladakh from Srinagar Leh Highway side, as it is much much easier on your body and help you acclimatize to the high altitude of Manali – Leh Highway in the return journey.
+I will suggest you should always try to plan the trip to Ladakh from the Srinagar Leh Highway side, as it is much easier on your body and helps you acclimatize to the high altitude of Manali Leh Highway for the return journey.

-Secondly, it allows you to enjoy the beauty of Manali Leh by splitting the journey almost evenly in two days with a night halt at Sarchu.
-It is difficult to sleep at Sarchu when coming from Manali side due to AMS issues.
+Secondly, it allows you to enjoy the beauty of Manali Leh by splitting the return journey almost evenly in two days with a night halt at Jispa or Keylong.
+Keep in mind, sleeping at Sarchu (14,070 ft) when coming from Manali side is risky for first-timers due to AMS.
+I always recommend Jispa over Sarchu as a night halt.

 Thirdly, it will allow you to fit the trip to Tso Moriri lake into the itinerary in a much better way when returning from Manali Leh Highway.